Ipsen in Rare Diseases

 Our areas of expertise

 Further developing our presence in rare diseases constitutes a natural path forward for Ipsen.
-In the future, we will continue to expand in this area with high unmet need, leveraging expertise from development to commercialization to establish leadership positions and provide innovative treatments.
+In the future, we will continue to expand in this area of high unmet medical needs, leveraging expertise from development to commercialization to establish leadership positions and provide innovative treatments.

 In particular, we will strengthen our portfolio with a particular emphasis on treatments for children.
-We believe we need to provide our caregivers and our physicians with the ability to treat these patients with new options and the launch of new trials is crucial this.
-This is why we believe the challenges are diminishing but the opportunities are growing.
+We believe we need to provide our caregivers and physicians with the ability to treat these patients with new options and the launch of new trials is crucial this.

 By partnering with Ipsen, you will gain access to a like-minded global biopharmaceutical company with powerhouse development and commercialization teams.
 We are willing to take bold steps to translate your science and innovations into impactful products for patients in need.